 The Organization receives a significant portion of its support under government grants from the U.S. Department of Health and Human Services; this support is passed through the Pennsylvania Department of Human Services, the County of York and the Pennsylvania Medical Assistance Program.
-For the years ended June 30, 2020 and 2019, 36% and 33%, respectively, of non-investment and fundraising support and revenue was comprised of pass-through government grants.
+For the years ended June 30, 2021 and 2020, 27% and 36%, respectively, of non-investment and fundraising support and revenue was comprised of pass-through government grants.

 Note 19.
-Subsequent Events
+Uncertainties

-Recent developments arising from COVID-19 and efforts to mitigate the disease's domestic and global impacts have disrupted operations of companies in many industries.
-Facility closings, labor and personnel layoffs, curtailments of supply lines and increased materials costs, contracted production, dislocations of product-delivery methods, and reduced markets enhance the Organization's risk factors.
-These factors adversely impact revenue recognition, cash flows and liquidity, contingencies, and in some instances, the going concern assumption.
-Presently, the ultimate effects of this crisis on financial position, changes in net assets without restrictions, and cash flows are indeterminable because the duration of the crisis is also indeterminable; however, management continues to monitor developments.
+Recent developments arising from the coronavirus pandemic and efforts to mitigate the disease's domestic and global impacts have disrupted operations of companies in many industries.
+Facility closings, labor and personnel layoffs, curtailments of supply lines and increased materials costs, contracted production, dislocations of product delivery methods and reduced markets enhance the Organization's risk factors as they have a significant reliance on revenue from third parties to fund their operations.
+These factors adversely impact revenue recognition, cash flows and liquidity, contingencies, and in some instances, the going-concern assumption.
+Presently, the ultimate effects of this crisis on financial position, results of operations and cash flows are indeterminable because the duration of the crisis is also indeterminable; however, management continues to monitor developments.